 Over the course of my life, I have been taught, and learned on my own, what elements are most important.
 Some people share these same items, and in the same order, but there are also many who do not.
 In ranked order, from most important, I value family, faith and work.
 That has come to mean some very specific things as I have continued through my career.
 I have also learned it is much easier to say this than implement it.

-Family, as well as friends, is what drive me to succeed more than anything else.
+Family, as well as friends, is what drives me to succeed more than anything else.
 While I want to help as many people as possible, the motivation to do so is based upon the energy generated through my interactions with those who I love.
 For the most part, it is not about giving anything up to put family first, but about making shifts to what will allow for both to happen.
-The only instances when one is above another is when opportunities comes along where only one event can be put in one slot of time.
+The only instances when one is above another is when opportunities come along where only one event can be put in one slot of time.
 That is the test of the prioritization.
 And, it should be noted that it is not about what happens when as the outcome, but that first moment when you realize there is an issue.

 Faith comes next, but also includes my personal values.
-This, too, is what drives me to do what I do and gives me strength to push on and find success.
+This, too, is what drives me to do what I do and gives me the strength to push on and find success.
 I am extremely proud of the moments when I made the tough choice to stand up for something I believe in, not compromising my values, and put my faith first, however, there have also been lessons learned when that was not the case.
-My goal is always to use those moments where I fell short as a learning experiences as it is a feeling I do not wish to have again.
+My goal is always to use those moments where I fell short as a learning experience as it is a feeling I do not wish to have again.

-Finally, there is work, which is one of the most time intensive and important elements of my life.
+Finally, there is work, which is one of the most time-intensive and important elements of my life.
 The opportunities I have had in my career have only served to help me define my prioritizes, learn and develop as an individual, and create value that impacts my personal life.
-My current position with the NSBDC is an excellent example of being able to develop great passion for what I am doing.
+My current position with the NSBDC is an excellent example of being able to develop a great passion for what I am doing.
 Doing this only pushes me closer to my first two prioritizes.

-There are some many wonderful things going on in life and I can barely stop to think about it all at the same time.
+There are so many wonderful things going on in life and I can barely stop to think about it all at the same time.
 This next week is going to be very exciting and I can’t wait to learn from what transpires, continue to push to become the best version of myself and help as many people as possible along the way.

 Think about your own priorities and how you make decisions.
 Then, think about the ones that went well and those that didn’t.
 Finally, think about what you learned and how to push yourself to be the best version of yourself.